kolinkrewinkel/KKTokenTextView/README.md

 UITextView subclass which supports inline tokens and puncutational corrections.

 This was designed for one particular use case (which the demo utilizes).
 It should support many others as well, however it wouldn't surprise me if the API did not work well for other models.
+The base is here, however, so even if it feels like the API is way off, it's doable for your sitaution most likely (when I say base, I mean the string management, basically.
+'Cause that's pretty solid, pretty much anything can be wrapped around it.)
 Feel free to nudge me about issues that you have and absolutely do not hesitate to fork and submit a pull request.

 **License**
 See LICENSE.md.